junchen-deng/NanoTax/README.md

 # NanoTax
-NanoTax is intended to produce a table with both **contig information** and the corresponding **taxonomy** for output contigs from assembliers, such as [Canu](https://github.com/marbl/canu) and [Flye](https://github.com/fenderglass/Flye) for Nanopore long reads, and [Megahit](https://github.com/voutcn/megahit) for illumina short reads.
+NanoTax is intended to produce a table with both **contig information** and the corresponding **taxonomy** for output contigs from assembliers, such as [Canu](https://github.com/marbl/canu) and [Flye](https://github.com/fenderglass/Flye) for Nanopore and PacBio long reads, and [SPAdes](https://github.com/ablab/spades) and [Megahit](https://github.com/voutcn/megahit) for illumina short reads.

 **contig information** includes contig ID (**#ID**), average coverage (**Avg_fold**), contig length (**Length**) and GC content (**Read_GC**). **taxonomy** includes results from blastn (**blastn**), and/or results from blastx (**blastx**), and final taxonomy (**Taxonomy**) based on blastn and blastx.

-NanoTax takes at least one files as input: contigs in FASTA format.
-Options "**-ONT_fastq**" and "**-r1 -r2**" allow you to choose nanopore reads and illumina paired-end reads as input.
+NanoTax takes at least one file as input: contigs in FASTA format.
+Options "**-ONT_fastq**", "**-PB_fastq**" and "**-r1 -r2**" allow you to choose nanopore/PacBio long reads and illumina paired-end reads as input.

 In general, NanoTax runs in four steps:
 * Retrieving taxonomy of input contigs by blastn or blastx/diamond
-* Mapping raw reads, either nanopore with **minimap2** or illumina with **bowtie2**, onto contigs
+* Mapping raw reads, either long reads with **minimap2** or illumina with **bowtie2**, onto contigs
-* Calculating basic contig information (GC %, coverage, length) with **pileup.sh** using **bam** output from mapper
+* Calculating basic contig information (GC %, coverage, length) with **pileup.sh** using **bam** output from the mapper
 * Joining contig information and taxonomy to produce the final taxonomy table

 However, you could skip some of the steps by providing blastn/blastx/diamond output (options **-bnf -bxf**), BAM/SAM file (option **-BAM -SAM**), or coverage file (option **-cov**).

-If you are not interested in contigs without any blast hits at all, you could set **--truecontigs** and the script will filter out all contigs with no blast hits.
-In this way, the script can run faster as mapping will only work on contigs after filtering.
+If you are not interested in contigs without any blast hits, you could set **--truecontigs** and the script will keep only contigs with blast hits (output as **prefix.TrueContigs.fasta**).
+This way, the script will run faster as the mapping only works on filtered contigs.
 These removed contigs will not appear in the final taxonomy table.

 ## Software requirement
 * Python 3